Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 The Bottom Line

 Starting a cleaning service doesn’t have to cost a fortune.
-New business owners should take the time to think everything through and come up with comprehensive business plans before they even take their first clients.
-As they gain experience and working capital, they can scale up their operations and hire more employees, buy new equipment, expand marketing, and more.
+New business owners should take the time to think through and develop business plans before they acquire clients.
+As they gain experience and capital, they can scale their operations and hire more employees, buy new equipment, expand marketing, and more.